NodeFactoryIo/solidity-docker-starter/README.md

 ## Usage

-On first use of this repo, run `npm run init` which will install all required dependencies for running tasks.
-Then run `npx run build` which will build docker image.
+Run `npx run build` which will build docker image.

-Run `npx run` to see all available commands:
+Run `npx run` to see all available commands: clean                           - Removes all build directories and dependencies

-- contracts:clean                 - Delete contract artifacts
+lint                            - Runs tslint on current project

+build                           - Builds new docker image

-- contracts:deploy                - Run all missing migrations to deploy contracts to ethereum network.
+deploy                          - Run all missing migrations to deploy contracts to ethereum network.
 Command accepts param with id of network

-- contracts:redeploy              - Run all migrations again to deploy contracts to ethereum network.
+redeploy                        - Run all migrations again to deploy contracts to ethereum network.
 Command accepts param with id of network

-- contracts:compile               - Compiles all contracts
+compile                         - Compiles all contracts and generates typings

+solhint                         - Runs solhint on all smart contracts

-- contracts:test                  - Runs tests against contracts in docker.
+test                            - Runs tests against contracts in docker.
 It accepts test name as optional argument
-- clean                           - Removes all build directories and dependencies
-- lint                            - Runs eslint on current project
-- build                           - Builds new docker image

 ## Contribution